 Working with Gold with Molly Sharp

 If you have some metalsmithing experience and are ready to try your hand at working with gold, this workshop is for you.
 First, go through all your old or broken gold jewelry (14k or 18k only) and bring to class to melt down in a ceramic crucible.
 It will then be run through a rolling mill to create sheet.
 Each student will then fabricate a ring with their own gold, and set a cabochon stone of their choice with 18k bezel wire.
 Sound like fun?
 Don't be afraid, just do it!
 Tools will be available for use.
+Students are required to bring a round or oval cabochon stone of your choosing, measuring no more than 12mm in any direction.
+The stone needs to be completely flat on the back and should be the correct height (no more than 7mm at its highest point) for a 1/8” x .010” (3.17mm x 0.25mm) bezel wire.
 This class is limited to only eight students.

 Saturday, May 4 – Sunday, May 5 10:00 am – 5:00 pm

 Metalsmithing experience and soldering skills are required.
 (Ages 18 & up)

 Class Fee: $300 (Save 5% on your class fee when you register by March 4)